 The subscription box industry is big, and it is growing.
 According to online statistics company Hitwise, there were nearly 80 million visitors to subscription box websites in 2017/2018, and 2019 is set to surpass that – with consumers continuing to move away from the high street and increasingly into purchasing online.

 And it’s hard to argue with them.
 Subscription services are a neat, convenient and often fun and exciting way to get your favourite things delivered directly to your home.
 Everyone likes getting surprise packages in the post and now you can arrange for your own little surprises each month.

 As coffee fanatics, we are delighted to be seeing an increase in the number and quality of coffee subscription boxes available.
-Here we have picked out our favourites.
+Here we have picked out our favourites and explain what they offer and what we love about them.

 We were big fans of Union anyway, as their coffee is top notch.
 But we were even bigger fans when we found their Coffee Club subscription box.
 Prices start from £12.95 monthly, for which you will receive 2 X 200g bags of coffee.
 You can customise your delivery by choosing your coffee as wholebean or pre-ground and you can adjust your delivery frequency to suit – monthly, fortnightly or weekly.